charlie4fun/gfk.github.io/documentation/resources/licensing.md

 * [Unlicensed code](#unlicensed-code)

 This document is a general overview and does not represent legal advice.
-Always check the details of each license and if you are in doubt, get in touch with the Open Source Team.
+Always check the details of each license and if you are in doubt, get in touch with the Open Source CoP.

-If you wish to use a dependency with a license not listed in this guidance, please get in touch with the open source team for guidance.
+If you wish to use a dependency with a license not listed in this guidance, please get in touch with the Open Source CoP for guidance.

 ## Permissive licenses